scottleedavis/ai-portland-rocketleague/README.md

 ## Overview

-Rocket League is a fast-paced game requiring quick reflexes, precise control, and strategic team play.
-This project explores three primary approaches to game and AI integration:
+Rocket League is a fast-paced game that demands quick reflexes, precise control, and strategic team play.
+This project explores two primary approaches to integrating game mechanics with AI:

+**Live Mechanics Feedback:** Anthropic's Claude Sonnet 3.5 model was used to provide real-time feedback on player mechanics.
+**Replay prompting:** OpenAI's Assistant API was utilized for in-depth replay analysis with freeform prompts in-replay.

+These AI tools enhance my personal gaming experience by delivering valuable feedback and analysis.

 ### 1. [DribbleCoach](./DribbleCoach/README.md) **: Live Mechanics Feedback**
 ![DribbleCoach.png](DribbleCoach.png)